Gemma 4 just dropped on Modular, Day Zero! Read More →

 Engineering

 In Part 1, we introduced the structured kernel architecture and made the case for why it exists.
-Conventional GPU kernels (where pipeline coordination, data movement, and compute interleave across thousands of lines) are difficult to maintain and difficult to extend.
+Conventional GPU kernels (where pipeline coordination, data movement, and compute interleave across thousands of lines) are difficult to reason about, maintain, and extend.
 Adding block-scaled quantization to a conventional kernel means writing a new kernel.
 Adding support for a new hardware feature means touching code that has nothing to do with that feature.
 Structured Mojo Kernels address this by separating concerns into three components with defined interfaces, and we showed the result: 48% less code, identical performance, and a conv2d kernel that reused the entire matmul infrastructure with only ~130 lines of conv-specific code.

 💡